squidurs/url-shortener-project/README.md

 - Part 4: Building a URL Shortener CLI
 - Part 5: Performance Testing

-Double click on the html files for these instructions to open them up on your browser and follow along.
+Double click on the html files for these instructions under ```docs/``` to open them up on your browser and follow along.

 Organizing Your Coachable Repository
 ------------------------------------